 At the PhD level, students must complete the following coursework:

-Doctoral students may not accumulate more than 6 credits in U/G courses without the approval of the Sociology Director of Graduate Studies.
+Doctoral students may not accumulate more than 6 credits in U/G courses nor more than 6 credits of independent study without the approval of the Sociology Director of Graduate Studies.
 Of the 60 required credits, no more than 12 credits outside of Sociology may be counted toward the doctoral degree without the approval of the Sociology Director of Graduate Studies.

 Foreign Language or Specialized Skill